rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

 The installer installs MySQL and all dependencies.

-After installation is complete, if the secure installation utility does not launch automattically, enter `mysql_secure_installation` on the command line.
-This utility prompts you to define the mysql root password and other security related options, including removing remote access to the root user and setting the root password.
+If the secure installation utility does not launch automatically after the installation completes, enter `mysql_secure_installation` on the command line.
+This utility prompts you to define the mysql root password and other security-related options, including removing remote access to the root user and setting the root password.

 ### Allow remote access